EvgenyNazarovs/Blackjack---Java-Game/README.md

-## Blackjack Simulator - made in Java
+## Blackjack Simulator

 This simulator was made as part of an assignment for CodeClan.
+It is written in Java using classes and the TDD approach.
 The brief was as follows:

 ## MVP